 - have a history of breast, liver, or uterine cancer

-- get migraines with aura
+- get migraine with aura

 If one or more of these apply to you, your doctor may suggest using another birth control method.